-Patients receiving cancer treatments have weakened immune systems, this also increases the risk of developing a foodborne illness.
+Patients with HIV have weakened immune systems, increasing their risk of developing a foodborne illness.
 To help reduce the risk, properly cooking and handling food is important.

 Below are some cooking tips to help you stay free from foodborne illness.
 See the table to the right for safe internal cooking temperatures of various foods.